Morandi Bridge Replacement to Use Robots to Monitor for Corrosion

 Prime Minister Conte said it was not a time of celebration, but one where "a new light shines on Italy."

-The new bridge, which is colloquially called The "Pergenova Bridge”, is being delivered by Salini Impregilo and has taken just 7 months to construct up to this point thanks to an expedited administrative process.
+The new bridge, which is colloquially called The "Pergenova Bridge”, is being delivered by Webuild (formerly Salini Impregilo) and has taken just 7 months to construct up to this point thanks to an expedited administrative process.

 Italian architect, Renzo Piano, said the new design reflects the bow and sail of a boat, symbolic of the coastal port town.